syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks/managing-tasks.md

 ## Read-only Gantt

-In Gantt, all create, update, delete operations can be disabled by set `readOnly` property as `true`.
+In Gantt, all create, update, delete operations can be disabled by setting `readOnly` property as `true`.
 The following sample demonstrates, render Gantt chart as read only.

 {% if page.publishingplatform == "aspnet-core" %}